Engage and manage resolvers

-- Notify to Engage: Sends a notification to users, groups, or dynamic teams inviting them to engage in the incident.
+- Notify to Engage: Send a notification to users, groups, or dynamic teams requesting they engage in the incident.

 - Under Available, select a resolver type from the drop-down menu and begin typing a name in the search bar (or type two spaces to see a list of all resolvers you have permission to add).

 - If you selected 'Mark as Engaged' in the previous step, then you'll only have the option to select users (not dynamic teams or groups).